CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

 capabilities, or whether the destination should or can accept their storage.
 For example, a pointer to a structure that does contain a pointer field could be cast to `void *`, losing that information.
-Similarly, a pointer to an array integer types, and no pointer fields, could be cast to `void *`, losing that information.
+Similarly, a pointer to an array of integer types, and no pointer fields, could be cast to `void *`, losing that information.
 While a manual copy of fields might do so using variables that do (or do not) preserve tagged values, `memcpy()` implementations must be *capability